What is USDA Organic Certification?

 How Much Does USDA Organic Certification Cost?

-Actual cost varies based on several factors like the ACA, size, complexity and type of operation.
+The actual cost varies based on several factors like the ACA, size, complexity, and type of operation.
 Price can vary from a few hundred to several thousand dollars.
 You will want to ask your certifier for a fee structure and billing cycle.
 Usually, there is an application fee, annual renewal fee, assessment on annual production or sales and inspection fee.
 However, once you are certified, the USDA Organic Certification Cost-Share Programs can reimburse eligible operations by as much as 75% of their certification costs.

 Is There a Transition Period?